jwang5675/hw02-raymarching-sdfs/README.md

 - The cube translation up and down on the piston is accomplish by using a parabola scale over time.
 This allows the piston to look like it's being turned 'on and off' instead of having a smooth transition up and down over time.
 In addition, the cube of the piston rotates along its personal axis which is accomplished by rotating the cube before translation.

 Ambient Occlusion:
 - Ambient occlusion is added to the scene with 5tap AO.
-You can easily see the effects of AO by turning all of the light intensity in the gui to 0.
+You can easily see the effects of AO by turning all the light intensity in the gui to 0.

 ![](images/ao.png)

-From the above picture, we can see that adding ao to the scene adds a bit of light to the sdfs.
+- From the above picture, we can see that adding ao to the scene adds a bit of light to the sdfs.
 In addition, you can see where the normal are close and run into other sdf shapes have much darker shadows compared to the ambient light added to the objects.